 REST is an architectural style that uses standard HTTP methods (GET, POST, PUT, DELETE) to interact with resources.
 RESTful APIs are known for their simplicity, scalability, and statelessness, making them the most popular choice for web services today.

-REST APIs are widely used in web applications, mobile apps, and microservices architectures.
-Their principles are fundamental, much like understanding Cloud Computing Fundamentals is key to modern IT infrastructure.
+REST APIs are widely used in web applications, mobile apps, and microservices architectures, where understanding principles of REST design is fundamental to modern development.

 SOAP is a protocol that relies on XML for message formatting and typically uses HTTP or SMTP for message transmission.
 SOAP APIs are known for their robustness, security features (like WS-Security), and built-in error handling.